link2wales.co.uk -

 Wet Te Bags – short-lived (if at all) school punk band from Rhyl (2002), feat; Toby Rastin (son of Steve Rastin), Daniel Birchall (bass) (nephew of Neil Crud), Jon Royles, Chris Dromey & Rickey Rees.
 See Hagakure (website)

-Whales – crazed project (c2009) by David McCann (voc,bass,drms) (ex Micrographia) (website)
+Whales – crazed project (c2009) by Bangor’s David McCann (voc,bass,drms) (ex Micrographia).
+Rel LP ‘Open Ice Hits’ (on Bad Egg Jul10) (website)

-Wharton, Darren – former Thin Lizzy member (joined in 1980), formed Dare in 1988.
+Darren Wharton – former Thin Lizzy member (joined in 1980), formed Dare in 1988.
 Lives in Rowen.

 Whatever – former name of Colwyn Bay indie/rock band Panacea.

-Whipcord Recs - Short-lived indie record label run by Adam Walton [BBC Radio Wales].
-Rel single by Widnes-based art punksters ‘Out’ [W-CRACK001 7" vinyl only ‘Open Up’ c/w ‘21st Century Man’ 1999] – and Big Leaves’ debut English language releases – WCRACK002 7″ vinyl only – ‘Sly Alibi’ c/w ‘Double Trouble’ Jun99 & WCRACK003 7″ and CD – ‘Racing Birds’ c/w ‘Getaway Day’ [plus ‘Meillionen’ on CD] Nov99.
+Whipcord Recs – Short-lived indie record label run by Adam Walton [BBC Radio Wales].
+Rel single by Widnes-based art punksters ‘Out’ [W-CRACK001 7″ vinyl only ‘Open Up’ c/w ‘21st Century Man’ 1999] – and Big Leaves’ debut English language releases – WCRACK002 7″ vinyl only – ‘Sly Alibi’ c/w ‘Double Trouble’ Jun99 & WCRACK003 7″ and CD – ‘Racing Birds’ c/w ‘Getaway Day’ [plus ‘Meillionen’ on CD] Nov99.
 The latter rel was single of the week on Mark and Lard’s Radio 1 show and spent over a month on the indie single charts.
 The label lost a couple of thousand pounds, and is now ‘sleeping’ until Adam wins the lottery.

 Whip Me & Go Moo Moofanzine from Corwen (1987) edited by Mark Williams (band member of The Rejected, Emily), a follow up from Shine fanzine adapting more of a student rag mag style.
 (See also Lemonade).
+Mark now reviews restaurants for the Daily Post (since 2015)

 Whiskey Trick – Bangor rock-blues band (c2008), feat; Markus (voc), Andy (gtr), Chris (gtr), Steve (bass), Peter (drms)